Using rollup tables to aggregate data in large datasets16 Jul 2013

 SELECT total FROM products_rollup WHERE category = 'accessories' AND color = 'green'

-Keeping rollup tables in sync
+Keeping rollup data in sync

 You'll always want the rollup table's totals to accurately reflect the data in the source data's table, and keeping them in sync is definitely the biggest challenge.
 For every new insert, update or delete in the primary table, an update to several rows in the rollup table may be needed.
 To achieve this, you'll need to add some additional logic to your application.